The static rules filter

 QNX SDP8.0System Analysis Toolkit (SAT) User's GuideUser

-You can use the static rules filter to track or filter events for all classes, certain events in a class, or even events related to specific process and thread IDs.
-You can select events in an additive or subtractive manner; you can start with no events and then add specific classes or events, or you can start with all events and then exclude specific ones.
+You can use the static rules filter to track or filter events for many classes, certain events in a class, or even events related to specific process and thread IDs.
+You can select events in an additive or subtractive manner as explained below.

 The static rules filter is the best, most efficient method of data reduction.
 It generally frees up the processor while significantly reducing the data rate.
 This filter is also useful for gathering large amounts of data periodically, or after many hours of logging without generating gigabytes of data in the interim.